o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/flexmatch/cpp-api.md

 ### `OnMatchComplete`

-When the matchmaking request is completed, the `Multiplayer::MatchmakingNotificationBus::Events::OnMatchComplete()` notification is broadcasted from the matchmaking ticket tracking system.
+When the matchmaking request is completed, the `Multiplayer::MatchmakingNotificationBus::Events::OnMatchComplete()` notification is broadcast from the matchmaking ticket tracking system.
 Once the matchmaking ticket is completed, the player can join the game session that is hosting the match.

 ```cpp
 bool OnMatchComplete()